sharedferret/Sparkle-Turntable-Bot/README.md

 * hugs meow - Hugs the issuing user back in chat.

+* platforms - Lists the number of users on each platform (PC/Mac/Linux/iPhone/Chrome) in the room.

+* songinfo - Displays mid-song stats (awesomes, lames, snags).
+Useful for iPhone users.

 * .similar - Gives three similar songs to the one playing using last.fm's database.

 * .similarartists - Gives four similar artists to the one playing using last.fm's database.

 * platforms - Returns the number of each type of computer (pc, linux, mac, chrome, iPhone) in the room.

+### Room enforcement commands

+* waitdjs - Displays a list of DJs that must wait before stepping up again, and how long they must wait.

+* .remaining, songsremaining - Shows a DJ how many songs they have remaining before they must step down.

+* djinfo - Displays a list of current DJs and how many songs they have remaining before they must step down.

+* any spots opening soon?, anyone stepping down soon? - Displays the next DJ to step down, and how many songs they have remaining.

+### User database queries

 * stats - Gives overall room statistics (number of songs played, number of awesomes/lames, averages).